 Daniel is a recent addition to Auckland having spent most of his life living in Wellington.
 He was previously employed at The Royal NZ Plunket Society working in a direct mail, fundraising and events capacity.

 Daniel is responsible for prospect research in support of the work of the Director of Advancement, as well as managing a variety of projects including Bequests, International engagement with alumni and on-going database maintenance.

 Outside of work Daniel enjoys spending time with family and friends whenever possible, he has a keen interest in rugby, cricket and golf and likes to spend his free time diving, fishing or in the outdoors.

 Amanda Booth, Digital Content Producer

 Amanda holds a Bachelor of Communication Studies from Auckland University of Technology and has worked for several major New Zealand companies, including Noel Leeming as part of their Multi-Channel team.
-Within that role, she worked on creating various pieces of content for the website, weekly eDMs and was the go-to person for Social Media for the entire business.
+Within that role, she worked on creating various pieces of content for the website, weekly eDMs and was the go-to person for Social Media for the business.

 Outside of work, Amanda has a keen interest in digital marketing, media and photography and likes spending time with friends and family, at the gym, reading spy thrillers or getting caught up in one of her favourite TV dramas.

 Sara joined the Development Office in 2018 as the Communications and Publications Manager, with her main focus being Editor of Ad Augusta, the flagship School magazine published twice a year.